R1EHB/R-MD-LaTeX/improvements-emily.md

 - Instructions for MikTeX installations
   1. Should clarify that MikTeX is NOT an R package and is a standalone installation.
   1. Should include instructions to install MacTeX for Mac OS users and TeX Live for Linus users.
-- Consolidate installation instructions with compiler instructions
+- Consolidate installation instructions with compiler instructions.
+- Maybe state that we will not be able to spend much time troubleshooting attendees' technical problems at the workshop, so attendees are responsible for troubleshooting before coming to the session (we can maybe help a little if Google doesn't, if you give us enough time).

 ## Technical problems
 - Loaner laptops --- R & RStudio were installed but not MikTeX and the `knitr` R package